Tag Archives: Science Fiction

 He convinces his assistant, Fritz (Dwight Frye), to steal a human brain from a former professor’s laboratory.
 Due to a clumsy mistake, Fritz must steal the brain of a criminal rather than a “normal” human being, the result being dire when Frankenstein’s monster is created.

-With a flattop, heavy eyelids, protruding neck terminals, and his hulking physique, he is a frightening figure, but with a yearning, childlike nature.
+With a flattop, heavy eyelids, protruding neck terminals, and his hulking physique, he is a frightening figure with a yearning, childlike nature.
 The monster’s innocence makes him so tragic.

-A compelling scene occurs when the audience first sees the monster turn around and face the camera.
+A compelling scene occurs when the audience sees the monster turn around and face the camera.

-What separates Frankenstein from many other horror films is the underlying sadness and empathy that we feel toward the monster.
-Generally, the “villain” in most horror films is clearly defined, but who is the villain in Frankenstein?
+What separates Frankenstein from many other horror films is the underlying sadness and empathy we feel toward the monster.
+The “villain” in most horror films is clearly defined, but who is the villain in Frankenstein?

 How can it be the monster when he, unaware of his strength, drowns a young child?
-We root for the monster when he hangs the dastardly dwarf and we hate the town of peasants who seek revenge on the monster.
+We root for the beast when he hangs the dastardly dwarf, and we hate the town of peasants who seek revenge on the monster.

 The complexities in this film are endless.

 The main character is an interesting study.
-Title billed; the character is a genius while also teetering on the brink of madness- he is not the hero of the film nor is he entirely sympathetic.
+Title billed: the character is a genius while also teetering on the brink of madness- he is not the film’s hero, nor is he entirely sympathetic.

-Given the film was made in 1931 the effects and lighting techniques are beyond impressive.
-The overall tone of the film is stylistic with a prevalent fairy-tale beauty unlike any films made at the time, save for perhaps Dracula, the 1931 horror-vampire masterpiece.
+Given that the film was made in 1931, the effects and lighting techniques are beyond impressive.
+The overall tone of the film is stylistic, with a prevalent fairy-tale beauty unlike any films made at the time, save for perhaps Dracula, the 1931 horror-vampire masterpiece.

-Both Frankenstein and Dracula would make a delicious double feature on a Saturday evening.
-Director James Whale creates a magical environment that astounds, holding up well generation after generation, never seeming dated.
+Frankenstein and Dracula would make a delicious double feature on Saturday evenings.
+Director James Whale creates a magical environment, holding up thriving generation after generation, never seeming dated.

 Despite teetering on the one-hundred-year-old mark, the brilliant film is timeless and must be introduced to young filmmakers everywhere (especially in the horror genre).